amkherad/ShellScript/README.md

 ## Getting Started

 ShellScript is a C# like language with less features from C# and with some additional features to allow coding for shell scripting environments.
-As of today ShellScript support transpiling to Unix-Bash and Windows-Batch shell languages.
+As of today ShellScript supports transpiling to Unix-Bash and Windows-Batch shell languages.

 ### Data Types
 ShellScript is a strong-typed/static-typed language, all data types are listed below: